What is Deep Adaptation?

-Deep Adaptation refers to a paper written in 2018 by Professor Jem Bendell.
-The paper explores the personal and collective changes that help (and have helped) us to prepare for – and live with – societal disruption and collapse.
-Mainstream work on adaptation to collapse doesn’t assume that our current economic, social, and political systems can be resilient in the face of rapid changes.
+Deep Adaptation refers to a set of ideas put forth in an academic paper written in 2018 by Professor Jem Bendell, and later expanded on with Katie Carr and others.
+The paper explores the personal and collective changes that help (and have helped) people to prepare for – and live with – societal disruption and collapse.

-We don’t know exactly what will happen, but we understand that, at the very least, disruption of the biosphere and climate is forcing us to change how we live, and may lead to global societal collapse.
-Deep Adaptation is a way of framing our current global situation that can help people to refocus on what’s important in life while our social order collapses under the weight of its own consumption, pollution, and inequality.
-We are finding new ways of being with ourselves and being together, no matter what happens.
+No-one knows exactly what will happen, but within the DA Forum it is commonly understood that at the very least, disruption of the biosphere and climate is forcing people to change how they live, and may lead to the global collapse of modern-industrial societies – and also have a huge impact on other types of society.
+Deep Adaptation is a way of framing the current global situation, so as to help people refocus on what’s important in life whilst the social order collapses under the weight of its own consumption, pollution, and inequality.
+The aim is to find new ways for people to be with themselves and one another, no matter what happens.

 There are two broad paths within Deep Adaptation: